Welcome to today's edition of the Rush 24-7 podcast.

 And that's another thing that troubles me.

-I mean, I uh on the other hand, I like this battle going on because I think the longer it goes, the more conservatism ends up being discussed, explained, because that's what's going to win in the end.
+I mean, on the other hand, I like this battle going on because I think the longer it goes, the more conservatism ends up being discussed, explained, because that's what's going to win in the end.

-If whoever the nominee is doesn't go conservative, it's over.
+And I mean, at the end of the presidential race, if whoever the nominee is doesn't go conservative, it's over.

 I'm talking about getting a majority of the votes of the United States citizenry.